taw10/crystfel/INSTALL.md

 Installation instructions
 =========================

-CrystFEL installation is supported on GNU/Linux (including on Windows via [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/)) and Mac OS X.  A native installation on Windows is reported as possible, but is not supported.
+CrystFEL installation is easiest on GNU/Linux.
+Installation on Mac OS X is supported, but more difficult because you have to get all the dependencies from a third-party repository.
+Installation in Windows via [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/)) is also possible.

 Supported installations at facilities